Marine and terrestrial hermit crabs have unique feeding habits that are impacted by their environments.

-Hermit crabs don’t have the same cognition and self-awareness as humans.
-They rely on automatic feeding habits, motivated by their sense of smell and the fundamental need for nutritious food.
+Hermit crabs’ feeding habits are motivated by their sense of smell and need for nutritious food.

-As hermit crabs are opportunistic feeders, they lack the cognitive awareness to recognize when they’ve had enough to eat (or too little), which could result in overeating.
+As hermit crabs are opportunistic feeders, they lack the cognitive awareness to recognize when they’ve had enough to eat, which could result in overeating.

 Preventing Overeating in Hermit Crabs

-They mainly rely on their sense of smell to find a range of food sources, such as fruits, vegetables, fallen leaves, seeds, seaweed, animal excretions, and even animal carcasses.
+Hermit crabs rely on their sense of smell to find food sources, like fruits, vegetables, fallen leaves, seeds, seaweed, animal excretions, and even animal carcasses.

-One of the most essential steps in preventing overeating is to regulate the food available to hermit crabs.
+One of the essential steps in preventing overeating is to regulate the food available.

-Calculate serving sizes based on the quantity and size of the enclosure.
-Avoid the urge to serve too much food, which could result in waste and decay.
+Calculate serving sizes based on the number of hermit crabs and the enclosure size.
+Avoid offering too much food, which will result in waste and decay.

 Dietary Recommendations And Health Monitoring

 Pet and specialty animal stores sell food for hermit crabs.
 Usually, these diets give hermit crabs the nutrients they need to remain healthy.
-For example, calcium is needed for a strong exoskeleton.
+For example, calcium is necessary for a strong exoskeleton.

 Verify the feeding guidelines and expiration date on the package.